 This isn’t easy to do, but it ALWAYS pays off.

 As Nico Rosberg put it after winning the Formula 1 World Championship a couple of weeks ago: “I put everything into it.
 Had a mental trainer and made massive progress as a result.
 Mental training is difficult.
 It is on and on.”

 Just like conditioning your body, conditioning your mind is about repeating the same “exercise” until you get stronger.
 Your specific ritual might differ, but the basic keys to conditioning your mind remain the same.

 Follow These 3 Keys To Condition Your Mind

-Here’s the three-step process for conditioning your mind that I walk every client through:
+The system is too broad to detail in full here, but here’s the three-step process for conditioning your mind that I walk every client through:

 Step 1: Figure Out What’s On In Your Brain

 No matter what weakness your mental conditioning is addressing, you need to understand the mechanisms behind it.

 In my article on overcoming anxiety, I broke down the two foundations of anxiety: Fear and overwhelm.
 The two work in a postitive feedback loop: